micahkepe/micahkepe.github.io/blog/content/software-packages/index.md

 title = "How Do Software Packages Work?" date = 2024-06-04 draft = false
-weight = 2

 [taxonomies]
 categories = ["programming"]
 tags = ["software packages", "package managers"]
 +++

 How do software packages work behind the scenes?
 How are they created, distributed, and installed?
 In this post, we'll explore the lifecycle of software packages, from creation to installation, using the Node Package Manager (NPM) and the Autoprefixer package as real-world examples.

 <!-- more -->